 Head off to the outer reef to spend the day snorkeling or diving amongst the profusion of corals and colorful reef fish.
 Enjoy a barbeque dinner of freshly caught lobster or delicious reef fish served with fresh salads and fine Australian wines.

 After breakfast, cruise north along the Ribbon Reefs.
-Island hop through the inner reef islands, which provide a chance to stroll on beautiful beaches at sunset.
+Island hop through the inner reef islands, and perhaps stroll on a beautiful beach at sunset.

-Spend the next day sailing along the Ribbon Reefs exploring the outer reefs, spending the day scuba diving or snorkeling in this terrific underwater wonderland.
+Spend the next day cruising along the Ribbon Reefs exploring the outer reefs.
+Spend the day scuba diving or snorkeling in this terrific underwater wonderland.